The desire to look perfectly filtered in real life has never been stronger in our selfie-obsessed culture.

 |PRP For Hair Loss||20 Percent|

 What will be the most popular treatments in 2019 to inject, zap and restore our bodies?
 Here are our predictions!

 - The year of the toxins.
 Buzzwords like “baby Botox” gained popularity this year, increasing the fastest among millennials aged 18 to 24.
-While Botox reigns supreme, companies like Revance are developing injections that could bring increased competition to the market.
+While Botox reigns supreme, companies like Revance are in late-stage clinical trials for injections that could bring increased competition to the market.

 - The rise of “tweak-ment.”
 Overfilled lips and exaggerated cosmetic treatments are things of the past.
 Clients want to maintain their facial structure with a few refined tweaks for a more natural look.
 Many clients will undergo procedures earlier as a means of preventative treatment.